 Don't push yourself too far.
 People don't want to feel that every dance is in imminent danger of collapsing!
 On the other hand, don't stay so well within your limits that you never challenge yourself at all — the occasional challenge is good for everybody.
 Don't feel that you have to get everybody through every dance perfectly.

 Do a good mixture — some easy, some harder; some well-known, some unknown; some fast, some slow, using different styles and formations.
 Make sure there's something for everyone.
-On the other hand, I don't recommend calling a dance you don't like — that will come across in the way you present it.
+On the other hand, I don't recommend calling a dance you don't like — that may well come across in the way you present it.

 People don't judge you by how many complicated dances you got them through; they judge you by how much they enjoyed the evening.
-I've seen John Chapman and Ron Coxall do quite a simple programme, but build up such a good atmosphere that everybody had a great time.
+I've seen both John Chapman and Ron Coxall do quite a simple programme, but build up such a good atmosphere that everybody had a great time.